Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Notation and Trial State

 The functions $\hat{\varphi}$ and $\hat{\eta}^\varepsilon_{r,r^\prime}$ were introduced in \cref{def:scattering-phi-eta}.
 We also write $T_1$ and $T_2$ in place of $T_{1;1}$ and $T_{2;1}$, respectively. \end{definition}

 As a first simplification, we rewrite the excitation density using the particle--hole transformation.
-Recall that $\psi_{\mathrm{FFG}} = R\Omega$; now if we are interested in a state $\Psi$ containing particles which are non-trivially entangled, we can obviously write $\Psi = R\xi$ with $\xi := R^*\Psi \not= \Omega$.
+Recall that $\psi_{\mathrm{FFG}} = R\Omega$; now if we are interested in a state $\Psi$ containing particles which are non-trivially entangled, we can write $\Psi = R\xi$ with $\xi := R^*\Psi \not= \Omega$.
 The vector $\xi$ represents the excitations with respect to the non-interacting ground state $\psi_{\mathrm{FFG}}$.
-By definition of the particle--hole transformation and application of the CAR, we also have the identity
+By definition of the particle--hole transformation and by the CAR, we have